 When it is enabled for a provider, a new button Self-Register Scripts appears on the provider details page, allowing the user to retrieve the provider-specific run-once command snippet that is needed to bootstrap the virtual machine with in order to trigger the self-registration process for the instance.

 Once it has been enabled in the provider, when the user clicks the Self-Register Scripts button, a dialog will show the command snippets to be used for both Linux and Windows based machines.
 It will also provide the ability to specify proxy settings, to allow instances being deployed behind a proxy server to contact back Cloud Application Manager through it for the self-registration process to be successful.

 The self-registration command snippets are customized per provider, and will only be valid for self-register instances being deployed on the corresponding underlying cloud account.
-You should copy the corresponding command snippet (either for Linux and Unix-like OS-es as Bash script, or for Windows as PowerShell script) and include it in the bootstrap process of the virtual machine definition or template to be made self-registered.
+You should copy the corresponding command snippet (either for Linux and Unix-like OS-es as a Bash script, or for Windows as a 64-bit PowerShell script) and include it in the bootstrap process of the virtual machine definition or template to be made self-registered.

 When the self-register instances feature is enabled in a provider, the dropdown option changes to Disable Self-Register, which you can use to disable the feature in the provider, so that no newly deployed instances will be self-registered, even if they include and execute the self-register snippet.